 Providing seafood to the country remains an essential function even in these extraordinary times.
 Adequately monitoring United States fisheries remains an essential part of that process.
-However, in recognition of numerous travel or social distancing restrictions or guidance, NOAA Fisheries issued an emergency action to provide the authority, on a case-by-case basis, to waive observer coverage, some training, and other program requirements while meeting conservation needs and providing an ongoing supply of fish to markets.
+However, in recognition of travel and social distancing restrictions and guidance, NOAA Fisheries issued an emergency action to provide the authority, on a case-by-case basis, to waive observer coverage.
+This includes some training, and other program requirements while meeting conservation needs and providing an ongoing supply of fish to markets.

 Under this emergency action, NOAA Fisheries regional administrators, office directors, or science center directors have the ability to waive observer requirements in three specific circumstances, after consulting with observer providers.
 Under this emergency action, NOAA Fisheries may waive observer coverage requirements if: